sugan0tech/obsidian-notes/personal-development-environment/vim/Nvim Short cuts.md

 ```
 - we can also do recursive macro ( ==just record a macro inside it's record==)

+## tmux integration
+now `ctrl` + vim motion will move between panes in both in vim and tmux
 ## lazy.nvim cmd
 `:Lazy`